BY GENE ROBERTS

 Hi everybody, I’d like for us to return to the basics of the Accountability Chart.
 I typically use this story when I’m teaching what the Accountability Chart in terms of what it is, and how it works.
 I call this story, The Lemonade Stand.

 The Lemonade Stand is the simplest form of business in America.
 Interestingly enough, there are three major functions in that business:

 - Sales: Someone has to sell the lemonade to the customers.

 - Operations: Someone has to make the lemonade in the kitchen that will quench the customers thirst.

 - Finance & Accounting: Someone has to count the pennies in the shoebox at the end of the week.

-Now let’s fast forward to a company that has multiple millions of dollars in revenue.
-A complex organization with lots of people, and lots of seats.
+Now let’s fast forward to a company that has millions of dollars in revenue.
+This is a complex organization with lots of people, and lots of seats.
 However, you will be hard pressed to find a company that has more than 7 major functions.
-The difference between a lemonade stand, and a multi-million dollar business quite frankly is only about 3-4 major functions.
+The difference between a lemonade stand and a multi-million dollar business is approximately 3-4 major functions.
 When we define those major functions, we just have to make sure there isn’t a weakness or a bottleneck that could bring the organization down.